The Sleek Geeks Science Eureka Prize - Primary School is sponsored by the University of Sydney.

 It is the responsibility of the entrant to ensure that the terms and conditions of any sponsorship or funding agreements entered into with a secondary party to produce the entry are met, and that full disclosure of such agreements is included as part of the supporting documentation for that entry.

-Entry forms must be submitted online by 7pm AEST Friday 6 May 2016.
-Completed hard copy entries must be received by the Australian Museum no later than 5pm AEST Friday 13 May 2016.
+Entry forms must be submitted online by 7pm AEST Friday 4 May 2018.
+At the time of filling out the entry form the student will have the option to include a link to their entry on Vimeo or select that they will post in a hard copy.
+Completed hard copy entries must be received by the Australian Museum no later than 5pm AEST Friday 11 May 2018.
 Entries delivered to the Australian Museum after this time will not be considered.
 We recommend that you use a trackable mail system (such as Express Post, registered mail or a courier) as proof of send date.
-Hard copy entries will not be considered until and unless an online entry form has been completed.
+Hard copy entries will not be considered until and unless an online entry form has been completed by the deadline of 7pm AEST Friday 4 May 2018.
 Entries with incomplete sets of documentation will not be considered.
-Submitted material will not be returned.
+Unfortunately submitted material cannot be returned so please remember to make a copy of your entry for your own records.

 The activity entered/nominated for this prize may not be entered/nominated for another Australian Museum Eureka Prize in the same year.